 Another excellent feature is keyword suggestions.
 Starting with your most obvious keyword you can click on keyword suggestions and it will list all the relevant keywords that people are searching for in Google.
 This is a goldmine for longtail keywords and will give you a great insight into what people are actually searching for.

-Find out how we increased an eCommerce start-up’s online growth by 1978% – Read Case Study
+Find out how we increased an eCommerce start-up’s online revenue by 491% – Read Case Study

 2. Unique Meta Titles, Descriptions & Headings